XOZANAYKUT/aykutlaw/README.md

 ![map](media/map.png)
 ____
 ## Features Left to Implement
-- To ingrate a calendar to book a call
+- To integrate a calendar to book a call

 - To add feedback from clients and case studies